Debiased inference for a covariate-adjusted regression function: Numerical studies

 \subsection{Results of numerical studies}

 For ease of viewing, we focus here on the results for $n = 1000$.
 Results for $n=500$ and $n = 2500$ are provided in Supplementary Material.
+Figure~\ref{tab:h-summary} displays box plots of the bandwidths $h$ selected by the different procedures.
+Undersmoothing tends to select the smallest bandwidth, followed by the LOOCV methods, and the plug-in method tends to select the largest bandwidth.
 Figure~\ref{fig:bias-variance} displays the pointwise empirical bias and variance of the two methods.
-As expected, the magnitude of the bias of both local linear estimators is generally larger than that of all three debiased estimators.
-In particular, the local linear estimator has a large bias where the second derivative of $\theta_0$ is large.
-The bias of the estimators using the plug-in bandwidth selection is generally larger than the other two methods, especially for the local linear estimator, because the plug-in bandwidths are on average larger than those based on LOOCV (see Figure~\ref{fig:bandwidth_distribution} in Supplementary Material).
+As expected, the magnitude of the bias of both local linear estimators is generally larger than that of all three debiased estimators unless undersmoothing is employed.
+In particular, the local linear estimator has large bias where the second derivative of $\theta_0$ is large.
+The bias of the debiased estimators and that of the local linear estimator with undersmoothing are generally comparable.

 The variance of the local linear estimator is smaller than that of the debiased estimator when using the same bandwidth selection procedure.
-In particular, the variance of the local linear estimator is about one-half that of the debiased estimator with the cross-validated bandwidth and $\tau = 1$ fixed, which agrees with the constants computed after Theorem~\ref{thm:pointwise}.
-The variance of the debiased estimator with the cross-validated bandwidth optimized over both $h$ and $b$ is larger than the same optimized over just $h$.
-This is somewhat surprising since we would expect optimizing over $b$ as well to reduce variance.
-This is due to the large variance of the bandwidths selected by this method (see Figure~\ref{fig:bandwidth_distribution} in Supplementary Material).
-The variance of both estimators using plug-in bandwidth selection is smaller than the same using LOOCV bandwidth selection, which again is due to the plug-in bandwidths being larger on average.
-The variance of all estimators is larger when the outcome regression model is misspecified.
+At interior points, the variance of the local linear estimator is about one-half that of the debiased estimator with the cross-validated bandwidth, which agrees with the constants computed after Theorem~\ref{thm:pointwise}.
+The variance of the debiased estimator with the two LOOCV bandwidth selection procedures is comparable.
+The variance of both estimators using plug-in bandwidth selection is smaller than when using LOOCV bandwidth selection, which is due to the plug-in bandwidths being larger on average.
+The variance of the debiased estimator using the plug-in method has comparable variance with the local linear using LOOCV bandwidth selection, and is much smaller than that of the local linear estimator using undersmoothing.
+The variance of all estimators is larger at the boundaries and when the outcome regression model is misspecified.